 - spices – nutmeg, cloves, or pumpkin pie spice

-- cacao powder – for extra chocolate!
+- cacao or cocoa powder – for extra chocolate!

-- favorite chocolate protein smoothie
+- chocolate protein smoothie

-- pumpkin protein muffins
+- protein waffles

 Protein Pancakes